cesanta/mongoose/README.md

 # Project Mission

-Project mission is to provide simple, functional, embeddable web server to make it easy for application and device developers to implement web interface for their application and devices, and to offer a simple web development environment.
+Project mission is to provide easy to use, powerful, embeddable web server.

 # Overview

-To accomplish it's mission, Mongoose keeps balance on functionality and simplicity by carefully selected list of features:
+Mongoose keeps the balance between functionality and simplicity by carefully selected list of features:

 - Liberal, commercial-friendly